The Western Isles of Scotland

 Travelling by road, we cross the Skye Bridge on our way to Dornie.
 Here, where 3 great sea lochs meet, we discover the iconic Eilean Donan Castle.
 Later, we are transferred back to Kyle of Lochalsh for the impressive rail journey to Inverness for a 2-night stay.

-Rail to Aviemore for a return steam-hauled journey on the Strathspey Railway.
+Morning visit to Culloden Battlefield - the moving site of the final Jacobite Rising.
+Later on, we drive to Aviemore for a return steam-hauled journey on the Strathspey Railway.
 This 10-mile long heritage line boasts views of heather-clad moors, woodland and the river Spey.
-Return to Inverness late afternoon for an evening at leisure.
+Lunch will be included today.

 Day 12 - Highland Main Line to Edinburgh